Realistic estimates of superconducting properties for the cuprates: reciprocal-space diagrammatic expansion combined with variational approach: Introduction

 The paper is organized as follows.
 In section~\ref{sec:method} we describe the $\mathbf{k}$-DE-GWF method.
 In section~\ref{sec:hubbard_model} we apply it to the Hubbard model.
 Specifically, in section~\ref{sec:k_de_gwf_solution} the variational solution as a function of hole-doping is discussed.
 In section~\ref{sec:spectral_functions} we report the results for the two leading spectral function moments and extract the two Fermi velocities and the corresponding weights.
 In section~\ref{sec:comparison_experiment} and \ref{sec:methodological_remark} we compare our results with experiment and provide additional methodological remarks, respectively.
 Section \ref{sec:qp_anisotropy} details the correlation-induced anisotropy of the quasiparticle properties.
 Finally, in section~\ref{sec:spin_correlations} we provide the analysis of instantaneous spin correlations and compare the results with the available VMC data.
 In section~\ref{sec:discussion} we overview the results and discuss briefly the relation and difference between the Hubbard or $t$-$J$ models, as well as our earlier results for the $t$-$J$-$U$ model.
-We also make a suggestion there about a possible relation between our effective gap and the pseudogap, although this point requires a further future analysis.
+We also make a suggestion there about a possible relation between our effective gap and the pseudogap since two separate energy scales appear in the present formulation, but this particular point requires a further future analysis.
 Nontrivial technical details of the analysis are transferred to Appendices A-D.